DaemonCode/TestApp/README.md

 # SimpleApp

+Name: maybe BeatKing?

 My first experience with Android programming.
-So far we have a simple app which lets you drag a large triangle around.
-Next up is to add a scoring system so that you get points the longer you move the shape.

-Known bugs: Triangle motion maps to finger motion, rather than actual position
+Creating a game which is essentially a port of the Indie game Osu! to Android.
+Match on screen movement cues to music to score points and beat your high score.

+Known bugs: Multiple touch events at once will throw off the renderer.
+Maybe try tracking pointer indexes?

 Update 1: App now gets accurate X,Y coordiantes from touchevent, and OpenGL object should now move across screen proportionally to gestures